jeffsanicola/vault-policy-guide/README.md

 >}
 >```
 >
->For an entity that logs into Vault that has an app attribute called "my_app", the effective policy would be:
+>For an entity that logs into Vault that has an "app" attribute called "my_app", the effective policy would be:
 >
 >```hcl
 ># Allow listing root of secret mount